OpenDSA/OpenDSA/RST/en/RecurTutor2/BinaryTree.rst

    The depth of :math:`I` is 3.
    The height of this tree is 4.

-.. _BinDiff1:
+.. _BinDiff:

-.. inlineav:: BinDiff dgm
+.. inlineav:: BinDiffCON dgm
    :align: justify

-   Two different binary trees.

-.. _BinDiff:

-.. odsafig:: Images/BinDiff.png
-   :width: 300
-   :align: center
-   :capalign: justify
-   :figwidth: 90%
-   :alt: Two different binary trees

    Two different binary trees.
    (a) A binary tree whose root has a non-empty left child.